 Nathan Gibbs was a partner in his father-in-law’s firm, Benjamin Burgess & Sons, commission merchants in the West India trade.
 He acquired the land on which 38 Commonwealth was built on October 24, 1861, from Samuel Hooper.
 Nathan Gibbs previously had owned a lot on Commonwealth further east, which he had sold to Samuel Hooper on June 22, 1860, allowing Hooper to combine it with two other lots he had purchased from the Commonwealth, one to the east of Gibbs’s land and the other to the west, so that he owned all of the land from 20 Commonwealth to Berkeley Street.
 He subsequently subdivided the property and sold the lots to different owners – including Gibbs — for whom houses were then built.

-On November 3, 1881, 38 Commonwealth was purchased from the estate of Nathan Gibbs by Thomas James Montgomery.
-He and his wife, Harriet L. (Johnson) Montgomery, made it their Boston home.
+Thomas Montgomery and his wife, Harriet L. (Johnson) Montgomery, made 38 Commonwealth their Boston home.
 They also maintained a home, The Rocks, in Newport, which they had acquired in the early 1880s.

 Thomas Montgomery was an early promoter of electric lighting, a distributor (from about 1878) of arc lighting systems manufactured by the Brush Electrical Company in Cleveland, and also (from about 1882) of incandescent lighting systems manufactured by the English Swan Lamp Company at its Boston plant.
 In about 1884, the Brush company purchased and closed the Swan manufacturing facility in Boston, moving the manufacturing to Cleveland.
 Thomas Montgomery’s distribution business ceased not long thereafter.